mgimond/Spatial_pre2021/_book/A02-Mapping-data.md

 ## The basics {-}

-To map the counties polygon layer using a uniform grey color color scheme, type:
+To map the counties polygon layer using a uniform grey color scheme, type:

   ```r